Education (522)

 522-120 EDU: Techniques in Science

 Students are introduced to the content and processes of teaching science.
 Students explore science processes, strategies, procedures, assessment options and factors affecting science learning.
-Students study and practice strategies for assisting with group and individual activities in science.
+Students practice strategies for assisting with group and individual activities in science.
+This course provides a foundation in the concepts and models of hands-on, student-centered science and its assessment as described in WI DPI Science Standards and Next Generation Science Standards (NGSS).

 Aid Code: 10 - undefined.